storyfeet/bob_cards_elm/rules.md

 A key goal in Deck Goes West is to discover new land, ie reveal tiles.
 This is either done by the Reveal Action using Telescopes/Binoculars

-To reveal a tile, flip it so that it faces up.
+To reveal a tile, flip it faces up.
+And in standard mode score victory points (2 if furthest west or 1 otherwise).

-* If it is the furthest West tile revealed, score 2 Points
-* Otherwise Score 1 VP
-* If it has a Campfire add Bandits to it.
+If it has a Campfire add Bandits to it.
 The number of bandits is the one in the Red star on the scoreboard in the section with the Furthest Player or Bandit Tracker.

-Once you have revealed the tile, add face down tiles to empty spaces around it.
+Once you have revealed the tile, add face down tiles to all empty spaces around it, Except
-* If the tile is on the center row (going West), to all empty spaces next to it.
-* If the tile is North of the center row, to those South, West, and East.
+* If the tile is North of the center row (Going West), not to the North.
-* If the tile is South of the center row, to those North, West, and East.
+* If the tile is South of the center row, not to the South.

-** Note Adding these is important because bandits can step onto unrevealed tiles, but not empty spaces**
+** Note Adding these is important because bandits can step onto unrevealed tiles, but not empty spaces **

 ## Cooperation Bonus

-When a player performs a job that's last action produces a Dice amount of a certain resource, if there are other players on the tile, he may invite them to join him.
+When a player performs a job with a last action that produces a Dice amount of a certain resource, if there are other players on the tile, he may invite them to join him.

 The other players may then activate any of their jobs that also produce the same resource by dice, paying their appropriate cost.

-All players then roll.
-All players then gain the full amount they rolled, plus half of the amount the other players rolled, added together and rounded up.
+All players then roll and gain the full amount they rolled, plus half of the amount the other players combined rolled (rounded up).

 ## Trade